Death toll in Florida building collapse rises to 12 with 149 missing

 SURFSIDE, Fla.
-(Reuters) -Another body was recovered on Tuesday from the ruins of a Florida condominium tower, the mayor said, raising the death toll in the collapse to at least 12 with 149 people still listed as missing.
+(Reuters) -Search-and-rescue efforts stretched through a sixth day on Tuesday at the site of a collapsed Florida condominium complex where at least a dozen people died and 149 more remained missing amid fading hopes of finding anyone else alive.

-The latest casualty of the disaster, which could ultimately rank as the worst accidental building collapse in U.S. history, was not immediately identified by Miami-Dade County Mayor Daniella Levine Cava during an afternoon news conference.
+Remains of the 12th casualty in the disaster, which could rank as the deadliest accidental structural failure in U.S. history, were recovered on Tuesday, Miami-Dade County Mayor Daniella Levine Cava said at an afternoon news conference.

+Investigators have not yet determined what caused a major section of the 40-year-old Champlain Towers South condo to give way abruptly early on Thursday as residents slept.

-In April 2021, the condominium association’s president warned residents that concrete damage had “gotten significantly worse,” and urged them to pay some $15 million in assessments needed to make repairs, media reported.
+In April 2021, the condominium association’s president warned residents that concrete damage identified in the report had “gotten significantly worse” and urged them to pay some $15 million in assessments needed to make repairs, according to media accounts.

-Florida emergency management director Kevin Guthrie said local authorities on Tuesday had asked the federal government to send additional urban search and rescue teams to the scene in the town of Surfside.
+Florida emergency management director Kevin Guthrie said local authorities on Tuesday had asked the federal government to send additional urban search-and-rescue teams to the scene in the oceanfront town of Surfside, adjacent to Miami Beach.

-Authorities say they still have hope that survivors might yet be found in the pile of concrete and twisted metal left when nearly half of the 12-story, 136-unit tower caved in.
+Authorities said they held out hope that survivors might yet be located in the pile of pulverized concrete and twisted metal left when nearly half of the 12-story, 136-unit tower caved in on itself.
+The search operation has been hampered by intermittent showers and thunderstorms.

 “The rescue effort continues unabated except for that brief lightning storm we had today,” Surfside Mayor Charles Burkett said.

-No one has been pulled alive from the ruins of the oceanfront Champlain Towers South since a few hours after one side of the high-rise collapsed early on Thursday morning as most residents slept.
+No one has been pulled alive from the wreckage since a few hours after one side of the high-rise crumbled into a heap, and the prospects for achieving another rescue grew dimmer by the hour.

 Fire officials have spoken of detecting faint sounds from inside the rubble pile and finding voids deep in the debris large enough to possibly sustain life.

-But Miami-Dade Fire Rescue Chief Alan Cominsky said search-and-rescue personnel faced an enormous task while working 12-hour shifts in the heat.
+Miami-Dade Fire Rescue Chief Alan Cominsky said search-and-rescue personnel faced a daunting task while working 12-hour shifts in the heat and humidity.

 “That building collapsed almost in a footprint of where that building stood – we’re talking about 12 stories, with subterranean garages all within that same footprint,” Cominsky said.
-“I’m sure to emphasize the magnitude of what we encountered, what we’re seeing,” he told reporters.
+“I’m sure to emphasize the magnitude of what we encountered, what we’re seeing.”

+On Monday evening, Levine Cava used grim terms to describe the anguish faced by families of the missing.

+“They are coping with the news that they might not have loved ones come out alive and still hoping that they will,” the mayor said.
+“Their loved ones may come out as body parts.”

 BIDEN TO VISIT

-Rescue workers have moved 3 million pounds of concrete piece by piece from the debris since the collapse, Cominsky said.
+Rescue workers have moved 3 million pounds of concrete piece by piece from the debris, Cominsky said.
 The teams include experts sent by Israel and Mexico to assist in the search.

 President Joe Biden and his wife, Jill Biden, will visit Surfside on Thursday, the White House said.